Yazid04/FilmFlix/README.md

   ## Installation :
-  1.Clone the repository to your local machine using the following command:
+  1. Clone the repository to your local machine using the following command:
   ```
   git clone https://github.com/Yazid04/FilmFlix.git
   ```
-  2.Navigate to the repository's directory on your local machine:
+  2. Navigate to the repository's directory on your local machine:
   ```
   cd FilmFlix
   ```
-  3.Install the dependencies using npm or yarn:
+  3. Install the dependencies using npm or yarn:
   ```
   npm install
   ```